 In 2009 Bernhard Haeusler imaged the comet between March 20 and June 12, detecting a sunward pointing tail, with a condensation possibly coming from jets active on the opposite pole to those seen by DS1.

-120 observations received give an uncorrected preliminary light curve of m = 6.8 + 5 log d + 18.4 log r
+Observations over all returns between 1981 and 2015 are fairly consistent and give a mean aperture corrected light curve of m = 7.1 + 5 log d + 11.7 log r

 Comet 21P/Giacobini-Zinner is the parent comet of the October Draconid meteors.
 In 2011 we passed just inside the comet's orbit 132 days before the comet.
 Predictions were made using the dust trail model and activity was predicted for October 8 most likely between 18 and 21 UT.
 A meteor outburst was observed on October 8, between 20:05 and 20:15 UT.

 The comet was first discovered by Michael Giacobini at Nice observatory in December 1900 and was thought to have a period of 6.8 years.
 The next two returns were expected to be difficult to observe, but in October 1913, Ernst Zinner, of Bamberg, Germany, discovered a comet whilst observing variable stars in Scutum.
 This turned out to be the same comet, but the period had been incorrectly determined.
 The comet was missed at three unfavourable returns, so the 1998 return was the thirteenth apparition of the comet.